The Theoretical Limit of Radar Target Detection: False Alarm Theorem

 \section{False Alarm Theorem}

 Both the NP and DI criteria are applicable for performance evaluation in target detection.
-The NP criterion relies on the given false alarm probabilities, while the DI criterion depends on the \textit{a priori} probabilities of the target state.
-It seems impossible that they could be compared because they don't appear to have any link.
-In this case, the theorem is proved following that allows both to be compared.

-\begin{theorem} $\textbf{[False Alarm Theorem]}$ Let the target position be uniformly distributed on the observed interval.
-If the observation interval is sufficiently large, the false alarm probability is equal to the \textit{a priori} probability of target existence in a complex additive white Gaussian noise channel,
+The NP criterion relies on the given $ {P_{{\rm{FA}}}} $, while the DI criterion depends on the $ \pi(1) $.
+The following theorem points out the relationship between the $ {P_{{\rm{FA}}}} $ and the $ \pi(1) $, allowing the NP and DI criteria to be allowed to be compared. \theorem[False Alarm Theorem]{ Let the target position be uniformly distributed on the observed interval.
+If the observation interval is sufficiently large, the false alarm probability is equal to the \textit{a priori} probability of target existence for arbitrary scattering characteristics in a complex additive white Gaussian noise channel,